ShiningVenus/CozyCritters/README.md

 - **No tracking, no accounts, no data collection**
 - **Everything stays on your device** (browser localStorage)
-- **One-click delete everything** - prove your privacy is real
+- **One click delete everything** - prove your privacy is real
 - **Works offline** - no internet required after first load
 - **No external dependencies** for your personal mood data

 📋 **[Read our full Privacy Policy](privacy-policy.md)** - See exactly how we protect your data (spoiler: we can't access it even if we wanted to!)

-## 💝 Neurodivergent-Friendly Features
+## 💝 Neurodivergent Friendly Features

 - **Understanding encouragement** for masking, stimming, sensory needs, executive function
 - **No pressure** - add notes only when you want to